The local authority's legal duty to issue an EHCP

 - Your parent evidence statement

-- Correspondence with the school SENDCO and LA
+- Correspondence with the school SENDCO and local authority

 - Mediation certificate (once obtained)